AndresRicoM/emtoIOn-2.0/README.md

 Code for the Neural Network as well as for the emotIOn application can be found here.

 App is available on Google Play for experimenation purposes.

+Files of "emotIOn App Files" are best visualized and operated with android studio.

+Andres Rico - 2019
+Visit www.andresrico.xyz for more information about the project.